xiaweizi/flutter_weather_bg/README.md

 A rich and cool weather dynamic background plug-in, supporting 15 weather types.
 [README_ZH](https://github.com/xiaweizi/flutter_weather_bg/blob/master/README_ZH.md)

-> Use this plug-in to complete the weather background animation effect in your own project [SimplicityWeather](https://github.com/xiaweizi/SimplicityWeather).
+**Use this plug-in to complete the weather background animation effect in my own project  [SimplicityWeather](https://github.com/xiaweizi/SimplicityWeather) .**
+**If you want to experience it, please [click the download link](http://xiaweizi.top/SimplicityWeather-2_6.apk) to download it**

 ## Features